AriaFallah/WebpackTutorial/part1/README.md

     npm install -g webpack

 However some features of webpack, such as optimization plugins, require you to have it installed locally.
 In which case you'll need to:

     npm install --save-dev webpack

-### The Basics

-#### The Command Line
+### The Command Line

 To run webpack: